f35f22fan/Ods2/README.md

 <br/>
 Building tested on Windows with Visual Studio 17 2022 and LLVM MinGW, and with g++ on Fedora Linux 41.<br/>
-See how_to_build.html
+See <b>how_to_build.html</b>

 ##### API usage
 See examples/examples[1-2].cc

-Also, the file examples/Invoice.ods was generated with Ods2, the source code for the code that generated it is in examples/Invoice.cpp
+The file examples/Invoice.ods was generated with Ods2, the source code that generated it is in examples/Invoice.cpp

 ##### License, etc
 Licensed under the GPLv3 or MIT license, see LICENSE for details.
-For questions, feature requests, etc: binkiepinkie1917 AT gmail DOT com
+For questions, feature requests, etc: f35f22fan AT gmail DOT com

 ---
-##### 45 out of 388 functions implemented
+##### 50 out of 388 functions implemented

 Column 1 | Column 2 | Column 3 | Column 4
 -------- | ---------- | -------- | ---------